20+ ESSENTIAL Bipolar Survival Strategies that WORK!!!

 5, Eventually, i found that i couldn’t work at all.
 Recognize that it is not your fault and it doesn’t make you any less of a person.
 Just living with bipolar is challenging enough, let alone the pressures of trying to hold down a job if it is too difficult for you.

 6, Use CBT techniques on yourself to limit negative thinking.
-I have given you some useful inks below, including a similar technique that has always worked for me and others.

 7, Pause before you speak or write anything…will it help or will it end up upsetting you and others.